Encore! Encore!

-If you are looking for the origin of the term, see Encore.

 Encore!
 Encore! is an American sitcom television series created by David Angell, Peter Casey, David Lee, Chuck Ranberg and Anne Flett-Giordano, starring Nathan Lane as an opera singer.
 On the verge of becoming "The Fourth Tenor", Lane's character injures his vocal cords and must move in with his family, who run a vineyard in Northern California.
 The series premiered on NBC on September 22, 1998 and ended on January 27, 1999.

 Encore!
 Encore! struggled in the ratings from the start.
 After its fourth episode aired on October 27, 1998, NBC put the series on hiatus for almost two months.
 Thirteen episodes were ordered but the series was cancelled at midseason with two episodes left unaired.
 The final network episode aired on January 27, 1999.
 All 13 episodes later ran on Bravo.